haroonahmed566/nmap-recon-project/README.md

 - How to perform OS and version detection using Nmap
 - How to identify vulnerable services
 - How to correlate recon data with real-world frameworks (MITRE ATT&CK)
-- How to document findings in a structured, job-ready format
+- How to document findings in a structured format

 ---